 The total number of fatal drug overdoses statewide has increased each year.
 In 2013, fatal drug overdose became the number one method of unnatural death in the Commonwealth, surpassing both motor vehicle-related fatalities and gunrelated fatalities.
 In 2014, fatal drug overdose became the leading cause of accidental death in Virginia.
-Fatal overdoses, all substance, in 2021 compared to 2020 increased by 15.6%.
+Preliminary numbers for 2022 indicate that fatal overdoses, all substance, decreased by approximately 3.5% when compared to 2021.

-Total Number of Fatal Drug Overdoses by Quarter and Year of Death, 2007-2022 Data for 2022 is a Predicted Total for the Entire Year
+Total Number of Fatal Drug Overdoses by Quarter and Year of Death, 2007-2022